AwaadCc/Liftbuddy/README.md

 Only accepts .json and if not proper LiftBuddy routine format will not install properly.

-Best use is to make a folder with name Routines and save each routine there with an identifiable name.
+Best way to use is to make a folder named Routines and save each routine there with an identifiable name.